If you're affected by the COVID-19 pandemic, you may be eligible to access up to $10,000 of your super until 31 December

 If you decide to withdraw some of your super

 The only way to apply to withdraw your super if you are eligible is through my.gov.au.
 It is free to apply.

 Protect your personal information.
 Don’t share your myGov account details with anyone.

 2. Know all your financial assistance options

-Before you withdraw super, access Government assistance and talk to your bank or lender about how they can help.
+Before you withdraw super, check what Government assistance is available and talk to your bank or lender about how they can help.